 Nerve glides also referred to as sliders are different than nerve tensioners.
 If a nerve is already hot and irritated, we do not want to provoke that nerve!
 Therefore, sliders tend to be better in the acute phase of rehab.
 Sliders are going to provide movement to a nerve, where it is slacked on one end and tight on the other end.
 Think of dental floss!
 On the contrary, nerve tensioners will provide tension throughout the entire nerve, stretching it as much as possible.
 This is better in a later phase of rehab when pain is not a primary complaint!

 Median Nerve Slider

-- HOW: To glide your median nerve- extend your elbow, wrist, and hand while keep your shoulder elevated to about 90 degrees and you’re bending your neck towards the arm you are extending.
-Then slowly flex or bring in your hand, wrist, and elbow as your bend your neck away from the arm the is reaching outwards.
+- HOW: To glide your median nerve- extend your elbow, wrist, and hand while keeping your shoulder elevated to about 90 degrees and you’re bending your neck towards the arm you are extending.
+Then slowly flex or bring in your hand, wrist, and elbow as your bend your neck away from the arm that is reaching outwards.
 Slowly repeat back and forth.

-- FEEL: You will feel the stretch likely in your forearm and bicep region, if it is creating some numbness and tingling into the arm you can go through a slightly less range of motion to avoid irritating this nerve.
+- FEEL: You will feel the stretch likely in your forearm and bicep region, if it is creating some numbness and tingling in the arm you can go through a slightly less range of motion to avoid irritating this nerve.

 - COMPENSATION: Avoid moving the neck away from you as you extend the arm away from you.

 How To Treat Carpal Tunnel: Therapeutic Modalities

 Modalities that promote healing and increased circulation, such as heat, therapeutic ultrasound, and laser have all demonstrated success in treating CTS.
 Heat induces vasodilation, increasing local circulation and flushing out “toxic by-products” to decrease pain.
 Therapeutic ultrasound increases cell wall permeability and proliferates the healing processes.
 Laser encourages more proficient oxygen uptake by cells.
 All in all, these therapeutic modalities aim to improve nerve function and decrease your symptoms.
-With that being said, the evidence for modalities in regards to carpal tunnel is not very high, and other options for treatment should also be considered, including splinting and exercise.
+With that being said, the evidence for modalities in regard to carpal tunnel is not very high, and other options for treatment should also be considered, including splinting and exercise.

 Therapeutic Ultrasound For Wrist Pain